tdilauro/Simplified-wiki/MetricsAndMeasurements.md

 ## Our goals

 * Maximize the time patrons spend reading books they like.
-* Maximize the number of loans we get out of each license.
-* Minimize the money spent by the library on unused loans.
+* Minimize the number of unused loans.

 ## How licenses work